Acid mine drainage: Oversight

 In the United Kingdom, many discharges from abandoned mines are exempt from regulatory control.
 In such cases the Environment Agency and Natural Resources Wales working with partners such as the Coal Authority have provided some innovative solutions, including constructed wetland solutions such as on the River Pelenna in the valley of the River Afan near Port Talbot and the constructed wetland next to the River Neath at Ynysarwed.

-Although abandoned underground mines produce most of the acid mine drainage, some recently mined and reclaimed surface mines have produced ARD and have degraded local ground-water and surface-water resources.
+Although abandoned underground mines produce most of the acid mine drainage, some recently mined and reclaimed surface mines have produced ARD and have degraded local groundwater and surface-water resources.
 Acidic water produced at active mines must be neutralized to achieve ±6 before discharge from a mine site to a stream is permitted.